chin-rcip/collections-model/README.md

 The scope of this project is to consolidate, in unique records, the information pertaining to actors related to objects from Canadian museums collections.
 An actor includes any individual (artist, artisan, etc.) or group (manufacturer, group of artists, etc.) who took part in the creation of or is related to a collected artefact.

 The documentation hereby accessible is a collection of working documents.
 As such, although it is publically released, it does not constitute an official publication and changes are made on an ongoing basis.
+Because of these regular modifications, the majority of this content is presented in English and will only be translated once a stable and official publication occurs.

 Active issues will be prioritised and closed issues will be monitored on a more punctual basis.